ViceroyFaust/SDT305-TeamDVA-Project/README.md

 		- Has read access to the database
 		- Has read-write access to 'Schedule', 'Train', 'ProductionStation', 'Employee', 'Manages', and 'TrainedIn', as those relations fall within their area of responsibility.
 None of the new roles allow the users to access anything outside of the 'restaurant' database, thus preventing security leaks.
 Additionally, while director has a broad set of permissions, they are not allowed to modify 'Restaurant', as that can only be modified by the developers - the root user.
+### Logging (client side)
+Initially, this project did not use any kind of logging, besides the info dumped to the terminal for the user to interact with.

+Following our review, our team added Log4J2 logging features to our application.
+Since the client itself is console-based, the logging is done to a separate file under the `logs/` directory.
+The logger logs important actions within the business logic of the program, such as connecting to or disconnecting from the database, and logs errors such as invalid input.

+This logging enabled the developers to quickly identify where an error might have occurred in the code.
+Furthermore, it allows the user to see detailed information on why the application might have failed to connect to a server.
+Or, a company could be able to see if any of their users tried to escalate privilege from an unprivileged company computer.

 ---
 Document Version: 2025-05-06